sjspielman/tasty/software-setup/zoom-procedures.md

 <img src = "screenshots/zoom-participant-panel.png" height = "400">

-There are feedback controls on the bottom of the participant pane that will allow you to raise your hand, answer yes or no questions, give feedback on the speed of instruction, and under `more` you can indicate if you need a break.
+There are feedback controls on the bottom of the participant pane that will allow you to raise your hand, answer yes or no questions, give feedback on the speed of instruction, and under `more` you can indicate if you need a break.

 #### Chat